xmaptools/XMapTools_Developers/Compilation.md

 Find out more at https://github.com/xmaptools/XMapTools_Developers/blob/main/Changelog.md
 ```

-- In additional installer options, select the custom logo for installation + on macOS the following message:
+- In additional installer options, select the custom logo for installation
+- On macOS, add the following message:

 ```
 --